-The following pages articulate our request for a state-issued charter for grades K-8 creating an alternative approach for a high quality public education for the families of Conway, New Hampshire and the surrounding areas.
-We propose a powerful integration of Montessori (an individualized approach to skill acquisition and personal growth) and project-based learning (real world, collaborative experiences for the application of those skills).
-Mixed-age groupings and an approach to teaching centered on the child, rather than the teacher, will allow children to move at their own pace, enabling children of all abilities and backgrounds to be successful.
-The first phase of the School will begin with an elementary classroom of mixed ages (grades 1-3), and gradually add additional lower elementary classrooms as well as upper elementary and junior high classrooms (grades 4-6 and 7-8).
-We will also add kindergarten in the second year after the School is established.
+The Robert Frost Public Charter School application is for amendment of a state-issued charter for grades K-8 to include grades 9-12, providing an alternative approach for a high quality public education for the families of Carroll County and surrounding areas.
+The current student enrollment for 2021-2022 is 43 students, our charter allows 152 students, our current facility can accommodate 100.
+K-12 students will be educated within one facility located in Conway, NH.
+The facility provides a centralized and easy accessible location for families, staff and special educators.
+RFPCS was founded to deliver a powerful integration of Montessori (an individualized approach to skill acquisition and personal growth) and project-based learning (real world, collaborative experiences for the application of those skills).
+The mixed-age groupings and an approach to teaching centered on the child, rather than the teacher, enables our students to move at their own pace, supporting children of all abilities and backgrounds to be successful.